-We suggest completing one workshop a week giving you time to digest the information and complete any actions you might want to take in-between times (though this is up to you, once you've booked on you have full flexibility to view them whenever you like).
+We suggest completing one workshop a week giving you time to digest the information and complete any actions you might want to take in-between times (though this is up to you, once you've booked on you have full flexibility to view them whenever you like and it can be done in one go if you'd prefer).
 There are also additional tools and activities which you can come back to at any point now or in the future, once you've bought the course it is yours for life.

 At the top of this page you can sign up for a trial of the full programme and access the first workshop for FREE!
 We also have some brilliant employers who are up for paying for this development, it can be well worth asking the question if you can claim the cost back.
 Email us if you'd like more information to pass on - email@example.com

 A private Facebook community